WHOIS Lookup .io, .de, uk.com and 1,200+ more extensions

-Check domain registration data including expiry dates, nameservers, registrar details and DNSSEC status.
+Check registration data for any domain: expiry dates, nameservers, registrar details and DNSSEC status.
+Including the extensions most lookup tools come back empty on.

 WHOIS Lookup

-Enter a domain name to check registration details, expiry date, nameservers and registrar
+Enter a domain name to run a domain WHOIS search: registration details, expiry date, nameservers and registrar

 Registration Details